karma9874/CTF-Writeups/VulnconCTF/OSINT/Find The Coin/sol.md

 ... find tx id for me...
 ```

-- Lookout transcation based on data ammount, address on etherscan.io
+- Lookout transcation based on data amount, address on etherscan.io

 ```